What causes limited range of motion? 20 possible conditions

 In some cases, the position of the joint may become permanently fixed.
-This means you will no longer be able to move the joint past a given point.
+This means you’ll no longer be able to move the joint past a given point.
 These are known as contracture deformities.
-According to the NIH, conditions associated with this complication include:
+Conditions associated with this complication include:

 - cerebral palsy

-- muscular dystrophy, an inherited disease involving muscle weakness
+- muscular dystrophy, which is an inherited disease involving muscle weakness

-- Dupuytren’s contracture, a thickening of the tissue layer beneath the skin in the hands and wrist
+- Dupuytren’s contracture, which is a thickening of the tissue layer beneath the skin in the hands and wrist

-- Volkmann’s contracture, a lack of blood flow to the forearm causes the muscles in the arm to shorten
+- Volkmann’s contracture, which is a lack of blood flow to the forearm causing the muscles in the arm to shorten

-Range of motion exercises are designed specifically to enhance joint flexibility.
-Range of motion exercises may be done as part of formal sessions with a physical therapist.
-However, your doctor or physical therapist may also tell you about exercises that you can easily do at home.
-These can help you maintain or improve joint flexibility, which is associated with overall freedom and ease of movement.
+Range of motion exercises specifically target joint flexibility.
+You can do range of motion exercises with a physical therapist.
+Your doctor or physical therapist can also tell you about exercises that you can easily do at home.
+These can help you maintain or improve joint flexibility, which helps with overall freedom and ease of movement.

-These exercises are done without the assistance of another person.
+You can do active exercises without the assistance of another person.

-These exercises rely on the combined effort of the individual and another person (often a physical therapist).
-They are often used when it is painful for the individual to flex or extend the joint.
+Active assistive exercises rely on your effort and the effort of another person.
+This other person is often a physical therapist.
+These exercises are helpful when it’s painful to flex or extend the joint.

-These rely completely on the effort of the physical therapist or another individual.
-The person with limited range of motion does not need to do anything.
-These are typically used because the person being treated is not physically able to perform the movements that are part of the range of motion exercise(s).
+Passive exercises rely completely on the effort of the physical therapist or another individual.
+If you have limited range of motion, you don’t need to do anything.
+These are typical when the person receiving treatment isn’t physically able to perform the movements that are part of the range of motion exercise.